 “We’ve been told that the characteristics in your spouse that irritate you today are manifestations of the same characteristics that drew you toward each other, originally.
 What once you found attractive, you now find annoying.

-“We’ve learned that we have to pick up a new set of lenses that seeks out and focuses on the positive in each other if we’re going to be in love again.
+“…We’ve learned that we have to pick up a new set of lenses that seeks out and focuses on the positive in each other if we’re going to be in love again.
 Love, after all, is blind.
 Or, maybe a better way to say it would be: Love CHOOSES to be blind to the less flattering traits.”

-“Communicating praise to another affirms and deepens the relationship.
+“Communicating praise to another is affirming and deepens the relationship.
 We often use praise sharing in our work with couples.
 Couples tell each other things like, ‘I feel especially loved by you when ____.’
 This helps give each spouse a better understanding of how the other best ‘feels’ love.
 Another exercise might sound like, ‘One of the qualities I admire in you is ____.
 I saw that quality when ____.’

 “It’s amazing how many couples have the mindset that at best, marriage is to be tolerated.
 Coping is the most they hope for, and they believe they’ve done great by just somehow staying married.

 “A particular strategy Teresa and I have developed to see God bring forth ‘His good’ each day is to obey Romans 12:15: ‘Rejoice with those who rejoice; mourn with those who mourn’ (NIV).
-We do that often by inquiring of one another,

 • ‘Did anything positive or exciting happen today?’

 And if anything sad or disappointing happened, we mourn together.

 “Being able to rejoice and mourn together has helped us to develop an attitude of praise in our marriage.
 It’s an attitude that says, ‘God, you did good by bringing my spouse to me.’”

-Steve and Cindy Wright
+Cindy and Steve Wright

-To help you further, please click onto the following Crosswalk.com link to read Cindy and Hugh McMenamin’s article:
+Also, to help you further, please click onto the following Crosswalk.com link to read Cindy and Hugh McMenamin’s article: